 - It will only show contributions after they have been processed from your employer’s payroll report.
 This can take a few months, depending on your employer, from when they are deducted from your salary or wages

-- You will be able to see when Inland Revenue transfers the money to your KiwiSaver scheme provider.
+- You will be able to see when Inland Revenue transfers the money to your KiwiSaver scheme provider

-How do I track my overall KiwiSaver balance
+How do I track my overall KiwiSaver balance?

 If you’re unsure how to check your KiwiSaver balance, contact your KiwiSaver provider directly.

 Why do you need to track your KiwiSaver balance?

-If you are saving for retirement, keeping on top of your KiwiSaver balance gives you the opportunity to assess whether you are on track with your investment goals.
-For example, are you in the right fund with the correct level of risk?
-And is your fund appropriate for your stage of life.
+Additionally, you need to assess whether you are in the right fund.
+Does it have the correct level of risk?
+Is your fund appropriate for your stage of life?
 For more on this subject, check out our story KiwiSaver: Which Fund Type Is Right For Me?

-And when you’re checking your KiwiSaver balance, you should also check out how your provider compares with others in the market.
+When you’re checking your KiwiSaver balance, you should also check out how your provider compares with others in the market.
 This includes Canstar’s latest detailed research into which providers deliver the best value for money and returns.

 Compare KiwiSaver Providers with Canstar

 If you’re comparing superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for a KiwiSaver member with a balance of $50,000 in a Growth fund, sorted by Star Rating (highest to lowest), followed by company name (alphabetical) – some may have links to providers’ websites.
-Use Canstar’s superannuation comparison selector to view a wider range of super funds.
+Use Canstar’s KiwiSaver comparison selector to view a wider range of super funds.
 Canstar may earn a fee for referrals.